RETIT/opentelemetry-javaagent-extension/README.md

 usage data for the application, such as the total disk demand, total CPU demand, total storage demand and the network demand of the application.
 This data is attached to the span of each request and can be viewed in the Jaeger UI.

-This data will later be used to find the SCI value of each API call.
+This data will later be used to calculate the SCI value of each API call.
-## Usage

 To run the sample application with the OpenTelemetry Java agent attached, the OpenTelemetry Java agent has to be downloaded from the OpenTelemetry website.
 The OpenTelemetry Java agent can be downloaded from the following link: https://opentelemetry.io/docs/zero-code/java/agent/